1919 Rose Bowl: Teams

 With college football teams depleted due to World War I, the Pasadena Tournament of Roses decided to stage the game between two top military service teams in 1919.
 The Marine detachment from the Mare Island Naval Base was invited for the second consecutive year, representing the West, to be pitted against the Navy team from the Naval Station Great Lakes, based in Illinois, representing the East.

-The Great Lakes Bluejackets represented a formidable team, having annihilated first team All-American Paul Robeson and the previously unbeaten Rutgers Queensmen at Ebbets Field by a score of 54–14, delivered shutouts of Purdue and Iowa, and fought to a scoreless tie with Notre Dame as part of their 1918 season.
+The Great Lakes Bluejackets had defeated first team All-American Paul Robeson and the previously unbeaten Rutgers Queensmen at Ebbets Field by a score of 54–14, delivered shutouts of Purdue and Iowa, and fought to a scoreless tie with Notre Dame as part of their 1918 season.

-For their part, the Mare Island Marines, based in Vallejo, California, had swept through their 1918 schedule against lesser opponents without a single loss, registering an average margin of victory of 42 points.
+For their part, the Mare Island Marines, based in Vallejo, California, had gone unbeaten through their 1918 season, registering an average margin of victory of 42 points.
 The Marines were handicapped to an extent by illness and injuries, however, with star backs Dick Hanley, Benton Bangs, and Bill Steers as well as lineman Nate Shanedling, hampered by influenza or physical incapacity.